rjrosati/Inflation.jl/README.md

 [![codecov](https://codecov.io/gh/rjrosati/Inflation.jl/branch/master/graph/badge.svg?token=JIJHU89U8J)](https://codecov.io/gh/rjrosati/Inflation.jl)

 A Julia package for numerical evaluation of cosmic inflation models.
 Perturbations are evolved with the transport method.
 It supports symbolic calculation of the equations of motion, and remains efficient at a high number of fields, even with non-canonical kinetic terms.
+If you use this in a publication, please cite via the [Zenodo link](https://zenodo.org/record/4708348).

 `Inflation.jl`automatically applies the [horizon-crossing approximation](https://arxiv.org/pdf/1303.3611.pdf), if the potential is detected to be sum-separable.
 Support is planned for automatic application of other approximations when they are valid as well.